greenonline/SevenSegmentSL1255/documentation/Readme.txt

 Draw Methods
 ============

 These direct draw methods are derived from the first attempts at writing test code to get the SL-1255 working with the Arduino.
 They are left in place for completeness, and someone may find them useful.
 However, they have been largely superseded by the Write methods, although the drawBitmap() methods [read as drawSevenSegmentMaps()] are still useful and form the man body of the drawing routines.
 Most of the direct draw methods are deprecated in the Lite version of this library, SevenSeg1255Lite.
-The direct draw methods use the non-standard (Arduino) naming convention of draw_Xx, where the position of the 'X' denotes which segment is NOT being written to and the position of the 'x' denotes which segment is NOT being written to.
+The direct draw methods use the non-standard (Arduino) naming convention of draw_Xx, where the position of the 'X' denotes which segment is being written to and the position of the 'x' denotes which segment is NOT being written to.
 So, draw_Ax() displays an 'A' character on digit 1 (the Most Significant Digit), and draw_xh() displays an 'h' character on digit 0 (the Least Significant Digit).

 This differs from the drawBitmap and Write methods (see 'Draw Bitmap Methods' and 'Write Methods' below) that use a more conventional '0' and '1', in the method name, to denote the least significant and most significant digit of the display.